blurrycontour/grpc-calculator/README.md

-# grpc-calculator
+# A simple gRPC based calculator

-A basic grpc based calculator
+Simple calculator that uses gRPC protocol.
+Use server reflection to see available methods!

 ## Example in Postman
 ![image](docs/images/postman.png)